SHINE/ISWAT/ESWW SEP Model Validation Challenge

 Contact Katie Whitman (email@example.com) to participate.

 At ISWAT 2020, the SEP modeling community expressed interest in using standard inputs for this challenge.
 We have compiled a list of flare and CME parameters for each SEP event.
-The CME parameters are forecaster quality, made at the time of event onset without any revision.
-The parameters are either from NOAA or CCMC forecasters.
-The intent is to understand how well models perform using real-time data to get a sense of their capability in an operational environment.
+The CME parameters use only imagery of the CME eruption and do not benefit from arrival time information or further modeling.
+The parameters are either from M2M, NOAA, or CCMC forecasters.

 Requested Model Output